-These Stuffed Holiday Acorn Squash are a warm and cozy way to celebrate your vegan holiday season.
+These Stuffed Acorn Squash are a warm and cozy way to celebrate any season.
 Vegan, gluten-free and refined sugar-free.
 The Best!

 It’s finally cooling off in the California desert and today has been all about smelling crusty rye bread baking in the oven and feeling a nice cool chill rest on the afternoon air.
 I don’t know about you, but there’s something about Fall that makes me want to roast vegetables.
 Whether it’s watching the leaves turn from green to rust or anticipating a bright, burning blaze in my fireplace, roasting vegetables is just one of those things that goes along with the season.